 However, today’s article is not actually about the films or the watches which famously inhabited them.
 Instead, I’d like to shed a light on the much less discussed world of Fleming’s novels.
 Without making this article too literary, it’s worth commenting on the way Fleming constructed the world in which Bond lived.
 Unlike the arguably more subtle writing of other espionage-related novelists, Fleming filled his books with brand names and product details to create the atmosphere which is best portrayed in the films starring Sean Connery.

 Bond doesn’t smoke cigarettes; he smokes cigarettes made bespoke by Morland of Grosvenor Street from a blend of Balkan and Turkish tobacco.
-He doesn’t drive a sports car; he drives a Bentley which he has had coachbuilt to accommodate more luggage and, later, an Aston Martin DBIII.
+He doesn’t drive a sports car; he drives a Bentley which he has had coachbuilt to accommodate more luggage and, later, an Aston Martin DBIII expressly chosen over a Jaguar.
 These are both members of a string of automobiles described which serve to titillate any car enthusiast.

 In this way, a tangible environment was created for Bond to live in and this most definitely applied to the watches of the 007 books.
 More importantly, Ian Fleming used the watches of the 007 books to present his characters, ranging from heroes to villains, in vivid technicolour.